 Kashi Marnanmukti by Manoj Thakkar & Rashmi Chhazed

 Kashi Marnanmukti is a very difficult book to review.
 But I am so happy that I read it.
 And that too, read it at the perfect time, on the train on my way to Banaras.
 Like I always say the books choose me at the right time.
 And this just re-enforces the same belief.
 It is a multi-layered story of a seeker who like Kabir is found by his foster parents.
 And grows up being a Chandaal, working on the famous Manikarnika ghat of Varanasi.
 Kabir and Tulsi Das come in his dreams.
 But they refuse to be his Guru.
 His search for his Guru takes him to the Himalayas.
-Where he does find his Guru before going on a pilgrimage across India.
+Where he does find his Guru before going on a pilgrimage to India.
 And becoming a revered saint in the process.

 Authors have combined the history, philosophy, spirituality and very intense experiences in the life of the protagonist to weave a very engaging story.
 In this character, they have converged all that we know from various sects of followers.
 A major part of the story is based at the ghats of Banaras.
 Especially the big cremation ground of Manikarnika and Harishchandra Ghats.
 It beautifully brings out the two aspects of devotion Saguna and Nirguna.
 Through the two best-known poets of Banaras – Tulsi Das and Kabir.
 He takes you through the depths of Shiva in his favorite city Kashi.
 And how the creation and destruction take place here at the same time.